j-sieben/PIT/Doc/output_modules.md

 ```
 Simply replace the module name with your name and make sure that the constructor method returns the correct object type.

-## Implementing your own funcitionalty
+## Implementing your own functionality

 My approach to implement functionality for output modules is to write wrapper methods that simply call a package with the respective functionality.
 I do this because the programming features of object bodies are not as strong as PL/SQL package features.
 No private methods or attributes are allowed and other restrictions apply.
 Therefore, delegating the implementation to a separate package does make sense.